Table of Contents

 Long-tail keywords are essential because they cater to consumers who know what they want.
 Instead of using generic search terms to do research, they use long-tail keywords when they have already done research or when no research is needed, and they are ready to buy.

-The advent and growing popularity of voice search is another reason why long-tail keyword usage will be pivotal for businesses in 2022.
+The advent and growing popularity of voice search is another reason why long-tail keyword usage will be pivotal for businesses.
 Currently, it is estimated that over 111 million Americans are using voice recognition technology to conduct online searches.

-That figure is expected to increase by nearly 10% in 2022.
+That figure is expected to increase by nearly 10%.
 In addition, when people use voice search functions, they tend to use longer, more conversational terms because they don’t have to type them out.

-By using HVAC long-tail keywords, you will also be catering to the growing percentage of consumers who use voice search technology.
+Using HVAC long-tail keywords will also cater to the growing percentage of consumers who use voice search technology.
 It will also help you stand out among these kinds of users.

 Using long-tail keywords can also give you a higher return on your SEO investment.
 Because they are lower competition, they cost less than bidding on primary keywords.
 And as we have mentioned earlier, they significantly increase conversion rates.

-Essentially, you would be spending less to make more by utilizing HVAC long-tail keywords.
+Essentially, you would spend less to make more by utilizing HVAC long-tail keywords.
 Speaking of using HVAC long-tail keywords…

 How to Identify Long-Tail Keywords